Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 The U-shaped kitchen design means you get two areas of corner cabinets.
 If poorly designed, these corner kitchen cabinets can be difficult to access; and most people end up leaving them unused.

 You can make these corner cabinets accessible by investing in cabinetry specifically made for corners.
-For instance, you can go for cornered or rounded drawers, diagonal cabinets, or a lazy Susan for your U-shaped kitchen.
+For instance, you can go for cornered or rounded drawers, diagonal cabinets, or a lazy Susan.

 Choose Your Materials Carefully